cosmingherghe/cosmingherghe/README.md

 I am passionate about software development, cloud security, and infrastructure as code.
 While my primary focus is my full-time role, I am open to collaborating on projects related to these areas during my free time.
 If you have interesting open-source projects or discussions, feel free to reach out!

 You can find more about my professional background in my [CV](https://drive.google.com/file/d/1HB6UK0mPCQgSN3nTMYQlAyGynh4cXZ8y/view).

+🌎 I’m currently building my personal website, cosmingherghe.dev, where I’ll be showcasing a timeline of my CV and the projects I’ve worked on.
+Stay tuned for updates!

 <!--
 💞️ I’m actively looking for my next chalange
 👀 I’m interested in Java, Angular, Spring & Spring Boot, microservices and Kubernetes